 We directly protect habitat and species, develop ecotourism projects and work closely with the local community to satisfy their conservation needs.

-Madagascar is home to highly threatened biodiversity.
+The Sainte Luce Reserve is located on the island-like peninsula Madagascar.
+Madagascar is the only place to find lemurs in the wild and thus home to a highly threatened biodiversity.
 Slipping down a slope towards extinction, 94 of 103 lemur species are now at risk of extinction making lemurs the most endangered of any group of vertebrates.

 We are direct employers of local people and engage with community at every level.
-Our work has stopped lemur hunting in the forest that we protect and the wider region, through a gentle educative approach over a number of years, which to us is a huge achievement.
+Our work has stopped lemur hunting in the forest that is protected by the Sainte Luce Reserve and the wider region, through a gentle educative approach over a number of years, which to us is a huge achievement.

 We are on the local conservation platform; working towards satisfying conservation needs of the community, Sainte Luce Reserve is presently involved in a capacity building needs assessment to develop a community engagement policy.